huntlylee/3D-Otitis-Media/README.md

 - `tutoral.ipynb`: Jupyter notebooks with examples and usage instructions.
 - `run_full_workflow.py`: the python script that take DICOM image and generate output.
-- `Source_code/`: Source code and trained models during development for validation purpose
+- `Source_code/`: Source code and trained models generated during the development phase, for validation purpose
 - `scripts/`: Source code for model evaluation, and deployment.
 - `Model_weights/`: the pretrained deep learning model weights for application.
 - `environment.yml`: List of Python packages installed with conda.